mcarter/csp/spec/csp.markdown

 ### 3.1 URLs ###

-The CSP is based on making HTTP requests to pre-defined URLs, relative to the `session` url provided in the `connect` method.
+The CSP is based on making HTTP requests to pre-defined URLs, relative to the `SESSION_URL` provided by the user to the `connect` method of the CometSession api.
 Those urls are computed as follows:

     [SESSION_URL]/comet
     [SESSION_URL]/handshake